Shipshewana brings simple living, Amish hospitality, amazing shopping, and fun activities to Northern Indiana.

 Known as the “Midwest’s Largest Flea Market,” people from all over the country come to find deals on everything under the sun.
 Be sure to watch their hours though – the flea market is seasonal and open every Tuesday & Wednesday from May through September.

-Visitors can also bid on antiques & vintage finds in the Antique & Miscellaneous Auction Building on property – which has 10 auctioneers simultaneously selling every Wednesday, year-round.
+Visitors can also bid on antiques & vintage finds in the Antique & Miscellaneous Auction Building on the property – which has 10 auctioneers simultaneously selling every Wednesday, year-round.

 2. Blue Gate Restaurant & Theatre